How to calculate profit margin: formula and examples

 Types of profit margins

-• Gross profit margin: The percentage of revenue remaining after subtracting the cost of goods sold (COGS).
+- Gross profit margin.
+The percentage of revenue remaining after subtracting the cost of goods sold (COGS).
 Use it to set pricing, spot inefficiencies, and compare performance across periods.
+Learn more about gross profit margin.

-• Operating profit margin: The percentage of revenue left after paying production costs (wages, materials, operations) but before taxes and interest.
+- Operating profit margin.
+The percentage of revenue left after paying production and operating costs (wages, materials, rent, utilities) but before taxes and interest.
 Use it to measure how profitable your core business operations are.

 How to calculate profit margins